Brown-University-Library/django_template_42_project/README.md

 # purpose

-This is a template for new django projects, for standardization and to get up and running easily and quickly.
+This is a template for new django projects, for standardization and to get up and running, locally, easily and quickly.

 Includes a few nice-practices:
 - Nothing private is in the project-repo; avoids using the `.gitignore` for security.